SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 **Note**: Many of these questions will be answered by the course, so just carry them over and go from there.

+- do some research on the error raising model of JS:

+  - what are the ones to be aware of?
+  - how to implement custom errors?
+  - what is the most language semantic way to implement errors etc

 - are there global constants?
 Also get an absolutely detailed understanding of the types of objects and their scope such as (these just come to mind, check what JavaScript actually supports):

   - local variables